shadymeowy/tinyscheme-embedded/README.md

 This is an opinionated version of TinyScheme; symbols are case-sensitive, there is no loading mechanism for dynamic libraries, interactive mode and most feature switches are removed or will be removed.

-I plan to add a REPL loop as an example though.
+There are a few usage examples; "Hello world", two different REPLs and an FFI example.

 It still passes nearly all cases of http://cvs.savannah.gnu.org/viewvc/*checkout*/scm/scm/r4rstest.scm except case-sensitivity ones.
 (This is the test suite recommended by SLIB documentation).